simplysindy/timepiece/README.md

 ## 📝 License

-timepiece — Luxury watch price prediction service for PP models, deployed on GCP with FastAPI Copyright (C) 2025 Sindy
+timepiece — Productionized ML pipeline on GCP, powering luxury watch price forecasting via REST API and Streamlit dashboard Copyright (C) 2025 Sindy

 This program is free software: you can redistribute it and/or modify